Lystrosaurus

 Taxonomy: Therapsida-Anomodontia-Dicynodontia-Lystrosauridae

-Subspecies: L. curvatus L. platyceps L. oviceps L. maccaigi L. murrayi L. declivis L. georgi
+Subspecies: L. murrayi L. curvatus L. maccaigi L. declivis

 Characteristics ~ ~ ~ ~

 Lystrosaurus is one of the most interesting cases in the fossil record.
-It survived the Great Dying, then suddenly prospered across the entire planet having no predators for millions of years and making up 95% of the fossils in some fossil beds.
+It survived the Great Dying, then suddenly prospered across the entire planet having no predators for millions of years and making up 95% of the fossils in some fossil beds like the Lystrosaurus Assemblage Zone in South Africa.
 Then it and it suddenly stopped evolving and went extinct soon after in the Early Triassic.
-Lystrosaurus has 4/6 different species recognized; they have different facial features and range in size from between 2/8 feet and around __/__ pounds.
+There have been many attempts to explain why it was so prosperous like: Lystrosaurs might have been able to enter a state of hibernation called torpor, judging by the growth marks on their tusks, perhaps sleeping through difficult times.
+Or that it’s wide chest and short nostrils allowed it to breathe better than competitors as the air at that time was very dense with carbon dioxide.
+My favorite hypothesis by Michael James Benton is, "Perhaps the survival of Lystrosaurus was simply a matter of luck."
+Lystrosaurus has 4 to 7 different species recognized depends on who you ask, each is relatively unspecialized, but has different facial features and ranges in size from 2 to 8 feet and around 100/200 pounds.
 Lystrosaurs can be recognized by their pair of saber teeth.
-They only had these two teeth and a beak for eating low-growth plants.
+They only had these two teeth and a beak for low-growth plants and plant roots.
+Lystrosaurus' arms and legs sprawled outwards, and it had powerful forelimbs, making it an efficient burrower.

 History & Fossils ~ ~ ~ ~